samholt/rBitrage.io/README.md

 > It is a trade that profits by capitalizing on the price differences of identical/similar commodities
 > on the same exchange or different exchanges.

+# Required
+  - GDAX Account required through [Coinbase](https://www.coinbase.com)
+  - API Key, Secret Key and Passphrase set up on [GDAX](https://www.gdax.com/settings/api)

 # Current Status & Features!
   - Status: Aug 8, 2017 - 90% Code completion of internal monitor and auto trader.
   - GDAX automated internal monitoring and trading of USD to ETH to BTC to USD
-  - GDAX Account required through Coinbase
-  - API Key, Secret Key and Passphrase setup required through GDAX

 # Planned Features!
   - Automated internal monitoring and trading of USD to ETH to BTC to USD on: